oakie-doke/flood/README.md

 ---

-**⚠️ Important Disclaimer**: This application is for informational purposes only.
-Always follow official emergency guidance and evacuation orders from local authorities.
+**Important Disclaimer**: This application is for informational purposes only.
+Always follow official emergency guidance and evacuation orders from local authorities even when contradicted by the model.